 The 2019 World Cancer Leaders' Summit was hosted by the Kazakh Institute of Oncology and Radiology (KazIOR) from Tuesday 15 to Thursday 17 October in Nur-Sultan, Kazakhstan.

 The event was open to UICC full members, partners and select leaders from the global health and cancer communities, by invitation only and without registration fees.
+We are pleased to share the full gallery of photos of the event.

 Cancer and Universal Health Coverage (UHC)